tngu3243/messenger/README.md

 # Messenger

 A real-time messaging web application built with React, Vite, Express, MongoDB, and Socket.IO.
 Users can sign up, chat with others, and send text or images in real-time.
+Either locally or https://messenger-esbc.onrender.com

 ## Features